-- The San Francisco Department of Police Accountability (DPA) conducts an independent administrative investigation.
+The San Francisco Department of Police Accountability (DPA) conducts an independent administrative investigation.
 San Francisco voters created DPA - as a successor to the Office of Citizen Complaints - with their passage of Proposition D in the June 2016 election.
-DPA investigates all SFPD incidents in which any of our officers discharge a weapon within the course and scope of their duties, and whenever that discharge results in an individual's injury or death. - The San Francisco District Attorney's Office, Independent Investigations Bureau (IIB) is responsible for determining the legality of the officer involved shooting.
-Based on their independent investigation and review, The District Attorney of the County of San Francisco will make the final decision as to whether the involved officers' actions complied with the laws of the State of California.
+DPA investigates all SFPD incidents in which any of our officers discharge a weapon within the course and scope of their duties, and whenever that discharge results in an individual's injury or death.

+- The San Francisco District Attorney's Office, Independent Investigations Bureau (IIB) is responsible for determining the legality of the officer involved shooting.
+Based on their independent investigation and review, The District Attorney of the County of San Francisco will make the final decision as to whether the involved officers' actions complied with the laws of the State of California. - All notified agencies dispatched investigators and appropriate personnel to begin their respective and independent investigations.